jeremychone/rust-devai/_init/doc/lua.md

 }
 ```

-## MdSection
+## MdBlock

-The `MdSection` is a markdown section with the following representation:
+The `MdBlock` is a markdown section with the following representation:

 ```lua
 {